Bob Stanley (musician)

+Early life

+Stanley is of Scottish and Ukrainian Jewish descent.
+He was educated at Whitgift School in Croydon, London.

 Saint Etienne

-Stanley is a member of the group Saint Etienne for which he co-writes songs and produces.
+Stanley is a member of the group Saint Etienne, for whom he co-writes songs and produces.
 Live on stage, he normally plays keyboards.

 Writing

 Journalism

-Stanley was educated at Whitgift School in Croydon, London.
 After leaving school, Stanley worked in various record shops.
-While working at Virgin Records in Peterborough he met Andrew Midgley (with whom he would later create the group Cola Boy).
+While working at Virgin Records in Peterborough, he met Andrew Midgley (with whom he would later create the group Cola Boy).
 The two produced a fanzine called Pop Avalanche in 1986.
 Stanley also wrote four issues of Caff, a fanzine created with childhood friend Pete Wiggs (with whom he would later form Saint Etienne).

 In 1987, Stanley sent an issue of Caff to James Brown, then live reviews editor for NME.
 This led to Stanley's first commissioned work, a review of a Johnny Cash show in Peterborough.
 After two years he moved to Melody Maker, where he wrote regularly until Saint Etienne became a full-time occupation in 1991.

 Even as Saint Etienne dominated his career, Stanley continued to write occasionally for The Face and Mojo in the 1990s.
 In the 2000s he has returned to journalism, writing about art and architecture as well as music.
 He contributes regularly to various publications including The Times and The Guardian.

 Books

 Stanley has written two books that document the history of popular music.
 The 2013 book Yeah Yeah Yeah: The Story of Modern Pop examines the history of pop music from the publication of the first British pop chart in 1952 until the advent of iTunes.
-Its followup, the 2022 book Let's Do It: The Birth of Pop Music: A History, examines the history of popular music from the start of recorded music until the advent of rock and roll in the early 1950s.
-Let's Do It was originally titled Too Darn Hot.
+Reviewing the book in The American Conservative, Robert Dean Lurie wrote: “What a joy it is to find a music writer who didn’t get the rock-critic memo—the one that says you’re supposed to worship at the altar of punk rock, praise Radiohead, and hate the Eagles.
+Stanley has plenty of nice things to say about the Eagles, the Bee Gees, Hall and Oates, and Abba.”
+In 2022, Stanley published a follow-up book Let's Do It: The Birth of Pop Music: A History, which examines the history of popular music from the beginning of recorded sound until the advent of rock and roll in the 1950s.
+Reviewing the book in The Guardian, Alexis Petridis wrote: “Its 656 pages are a perfect guidebook, filled with smart thinking and the kind of communicable enthusiasm that sends you rushing to the nearest streaming service, eager to hear what all the fuss was about.”

 In 2007, with Paul Kelly, Stanley edited Match Day, a book of football programme artwork.

 In 2023, Stanley published Bee Gees: Children of the World, a biography of the Bee Gees, with Nine Eight Books, an imprint of Bonnier Books.

 Stanley was the winner of the 2017 Eccles British Library Writers in Residence Award, which supported his research for Let's Do It using the Library's American collections.